-There is genuine cause and sufficient grounds for the concern
+There is genuine cause and sufficient grounds for the concern; and

-The concern has been appropriately raised via the whistleblowing procedure
+The concern has been appropriately raised via the whistleblowing procedure.

 The manager conducting this meeting should ask the employee, to put their concern/s in writing, if they have not already done so.
 If the employee is unable to do this, the manager will take down a written summary of their concern/s and provide them with a copy after the meeting.
 The manager should make notes of the discussions with the employee.
 The employee's letter and/or manager's notes should make it clear that the employee is raising the issue via the whistleblowing procedure and provide: